fvangef/mlgsc/README.md

 ### [Choosing the Target taxa and Classifying region](#choosing-the-clade-and-classifying-region)

-The first decisions to make are (i) what organisms we wish to be able to recognize, which we refer to as the *target taxa*, and (ii) with which conserved region.
-Obviously, the conserved region must be found in all the organisms under consideration, preferably as a single copy.
+The first decisions to make are (i) what organisms we wish to be able to recognize, which we refer to as the *target taxa*, and (ii) with which classifying region.
+The target taxa will be pretty much determined by the study being conducted.
+The classifying region can be

 In this tutorial, we have chosen to classify the spore-forming [Firmicutes](https://en.wikipedia.org/wiki/Firmicutes) using the [Spo0A](http://www.uniprot.org/uniprot/P06534) gene (at the protein level).
 Spo0A is found in every spore-forming Firmicute species, almost always as a